quasarx-snips/CommunicateAI/README.md

 ---

-*Note: PostureSense uses advanced AI technology to analyze your body language, but you don't need to know anything about technology to use it.
+*Note: ComposureSense uses advanced AI technology to analyze your body language, but you don't need to know anything about technology to use it.
 It's designed to be simple and helpful for everyone.*